 London is a great place for whisky lovers.
 Uncover unique and rare whiskies, find our more about the amber liquor at talks and whisky tastings, or just relax in a bar or lounge with a dram or two after a meal in one of London's restaurants.

-As we all know, the home of whisky is Scotland and there’s no more Scottish home-from-home in London than Boisdale Canary Wharf.
-This Docklands restaurant, jazz club and bar is loved for its meaty treats (including haggis) and live music, but it’s the 12m backlit back bar that’s possibly the most impressive aspect.
-More than 1,000 bottles of amber deliciousness adorn the shelves, representing 400 varieties of whisky – some of which were produced by distilleries that no longer exist.
-If you can’t find a whisky you like here, you’re not a fan of whisky.
-Whisky is also central to the drinks offering at sister restaurants Boisdale of Belgravia, Boisdale of Bishopsgate and Boisdale of Mayfair.
+There’s no more Scottish home-from-home in London than Boisdale Canary Wharf.
+This Docklands restaurant, jazz club and bar is loved for its meaty treats (including haggis) and live music, but it’s the 12m backlit back bar that’s possibly the most impressive.
+More than 1,000 bottles line the shelves, representing 400 varieties of whisky – some of which were produced by distilleries that no longer exist.

 Select from more than 130 premium whiskies at this stylish hangout within The Park Tower Knightsbridge hotel.
 Grab a seat at the bar to browse through The Hyde Bar's drinks menu featuring Scotch, Japanese and Canadian whiskies alongside lesser-known Taiwanese, Swedish and Indian tipples.
 If none of those take your fancy, opt for a bourbon or a whisky cocktail.
 There's also a fine choice of cigars at this classy establishment.

-This classy Piccadilly hotel’s whisky bar features more than 300 versions of the grain-based liquor.
-The aptly named and intimate Whisky Bar serves nibbles and cheese pairings with its whiskies, while connoisseur Ivo is on hand to help with your selection.
-Whisky-lovers of all sorts will be catered for at The Athenaeum, with a large menu of malted and blended Scottish whiskies, as well as Irish, North American and Japanese bottles – there’s also the chance to try Welsh and vintage tipples.
+This classy Piccadilly hotel’s bar features more than 100 versions of the grain-based liquor.
+The intimate hideaway serves bar snacks alongside various whisky-based cocktails and straight up whiskies.
+Whisky-lovers of all sorts will be catered for at The Athenaeum, with a large menu of malted and blended Scottish whiskies, as well as Irish, North American and Japanese bottles – there’s also the chance to try the more rarefied English and Dutch tipples.

 Located in the heart of the City, the Bar & amp; Grill at Coq d'Argent offers over 70 different blends of whisky, including a collection of Japanese whiskies.
 Enjoy your whisky with a snack or tapas from the bar menu, while enjoying the view across London from the heated rooftop garden.